Knio/dominate/pyy/httpserver/README.md

 About
 =====
-`pyy_httpserver` is a lightweight, highly configurable web server written using stackless python for ultimate effeciency.
+`pyy.httpserver` is a lightweight, highly configurable web server written using stackless python for ultimate effeciency.

-__`pyy_httpserver` is still considered highly experimental.__
+__`pyy.httpserver` is still considered highly experimental.__

 Usage
 =====
-`pyy_httpserver` allows you to serve files with different pluggable modules based upon a variety of conditions.
+`pyy.httpserver` allows you to serve files with different pluggable modules based upon a variety of conditions.

 The server is configured with a series of specifiers and handlers arranged in